enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/cells-continued.md

 ![find-and-replace](https://img.enkipro.com/78878b3b7f955f8bbd13b8163a01c876.png)

 Another quick way of accessing `Find and replace` is by using a keyboard shortcut.
-In Windows you would have to press `CTRL + H` while in Mac OS you would have to press `COMMAND + SHIFT + H`.
+In Windows, you would have to press `CTRL + H` while in Mac OS you would have to press `COMMAND + SHIFT + H`.

 ### Using `Find and replace`